6 Ways To Increase Foot Traffic Using Google Ads In 2019

 Adjust for peak and opening hours

-You’ll want to keep your local campaigns always on, however there are certain times that will be much more profitable for your business.
+You’ll want to keep your local campaigns always on.
+However, certain times will be much more profitable for your business.
 For example, your store becomes extremely busy in the middle of the day and quiet during the evening.
-By putting a higher bid adjustment during higher traffic days and hours, you can ensure you’re optimising bids based on user behaviour and store characteristics.You can also filter “Day of the Week” for a more granular analysis using the User Distance reports on Google Ads.
+You can optimise bids based on user behaviour and store characteristics by putting a higher bid adjustment during higher traffic days and hours.
+You can filter “Day of the Week” for a more granular analysis using the User Distance reports on Google Ads.

-- Ensure that your Google My Business profiles are set properly, linked to your Google Ads account and is accurate
+- Ensure that your Google My Business profiles are set properly, linked to your Google Ads account and is accurate.

-- Consider the 30 day attribution window for store visits
+- Consider the 30-day attribution window for store visits

 - Use Location reports on Google Ads to evaluate the effectiveness of your local campaigns and adjust bids to improve performance

 - Plan ahead.
-Some campaigns take time to set-up and require communication between different stakeholders.
+Some campaigns take time to set up and require communication between different stakeholders.